 peanut oil for deep-frying

-1 thin hothouse cucumber, thinly sliced on
+1 thin hothouse cucumber, thinly sliced on the diagonal

 Sesame Soy Sauce